Lapitch the Little Shoemaker: Plot

 Lapitch (Šegrt Hlapić), an orphaned mouse, works in a small town as the Scowlers' apprentice, who consist of a mean shoemaker (Majstor Mrkonja) and his kind-hearted wife (Majstorica) with his dog, Brewster (Bundaš).
 Mr. Scowler awaits a visit from the pigs' Mayor (Gradonačelnik) and his son; Lapitch has to make sure the pigs' boots are the right size.
 Things do not go well when the Mayor's son tries on his boot.
 As a result, they leave.
 Lapitch tries to tell his master that it was not his fault, yet he still blames him for it.
 Mrs. Scowler apologises for her husband's bad behaviour.
-While he tidies up, she tells the Lapitch that she and her husband used to be happier ages ago.
+While he tidies up, she tells Lapitch that she and her husband used to be happier ages ago.
 Lapitch curiously wants to know why, but Mrs. Scowler vows only to tell him when he is older.

 Lapitch writes a letter to the Scowlers before leaving town with the boots.
 Brewster eventually joins him the following morning.
 The two of them visit a young squirrel named Marco (Marko), who lives in a house with a blue star on one of its walls, at where they round up some geese that went astray while he was tending to the flock.
 At evening, Marco serves the group supper.
 An awkward raccoon, Melvin (Grga), eavesdrops on their conversation.
-Hearing of an artefact stored inside their house, he runs off to tell his boss, the evil Dirty Rat (Crni štakor), about the goods.
+Hearing of an artefact stored inside their house, he runs off to tell his boss, the evil Dirty Rat (Crni Štakor), about the goods.

 Lapitch and Brewster bid farewell to the squirrels.
 While leaving for home, an afternoon of unusual weather culminates with an evening storm, forcing them to find shelter.
 They meet Dirty Rat under the bridge, who introduces himself as the "King of the Underworld".
 The next day, Lapitch wakes up shocked to see his boots gone.
 As he looks for them, he meets the orphaned Lisa (Gita) and her parrot Pico (Amadeus) who came from a circus whose ringmaster mistreated and left them behind.
 During their journey, the mice and their pets meet Melvin's mother and help her chop wood.
 Worried about her son's misbehavior, Melvin's mother gives Lapitch a lucky coin before they leave.
 Lapitch later gives Melvin the coin.